behroozkhorashadi/codewise/README.md

 ## Project Dependencies

 `Codewise` uses UV for package dependency management.
 Quick uv install instructions `curl -Ls https://astral.sh/uv/install.sh | sh`
+Remember to open a new tab once you run curl so that uv shows up in your path

 ## Project Setup